 We can decrease the reliance on expensive intermediaries by creating advanced systems that match clients to the right loan products and also provide clients direct access to these systems.

 Is Financial Intermediation Even a Good Choice?

-Not related to the mortgage industry, the investment management industry has an excellent example of how removing financial intermediaries could be great for everybody — opposed to traditional fund managers, an “Index fund.” automatically tracks and invests in the market thus reducing the cost of managing the fund.
+Not related to the mortgage industry, the investment management industry has an excellent example of how removing financial intermediaries could be great for everybody — opposed to traditional fund managers, an “Index fund.” automatically tracks and invests in the market hence reducing the cost of managing the fund.

 According to SPIVA, index funds not only cost significantly less, but they also out-perform their human-managed counterparts funds.
 The index fund management strategy has been so effective that currently, these funds have increased their size to 34% of the market share.

 An index fund is a perfect example that customers can benefit from other financial services (mainly mortgages) without using financial intermediaries.